helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

 The directly constructed client is standalone.
 Each terminal operation owns its connection and does not participate in `Tx.transaction`.
 As a result, the type lookup and mutation in each insert or update flow run as separate JDBC operations.

-## Prerequisites

-To build and run the example, you need:

-- A JDK
-- Maven
-- A running MySQL database

-You can use an existing database or start the optional Docker container described below.
-Docker is also required to run the database-backed tests.

 ## Database Configuration